ga-dc/wdi5-project4/readme.md

 ### How to submit

-If you recorded -mail your completed video as an attachment to:
+If you recorded your video on QuickTime, e -mail your completed video as an attachment to:

 mn9d71w34waa@m.youtube.com

 The subject of your e-mail will automatically become the title of your video.
 The body of your e-mail will automatically become the description of your video.
 (This is where you should include your e-mail address or contact information, links to your Heroku app and Github repo, and any other descriptive info.)

+If you recorded your video on YouTube itself, include a link to your video as an issue on **this** repository.